-- Pilot, Mechanic = 1 (.5) (1)
+- Pilot, Mechanic = 1

 This weighting system ensured that the percentages expressed in the graph reflected the respondent - response ratio accurately.
-We have included 2 graphs of the results of what the students were interested in as careers and also, who they reported as their role models.
-The responses to the other questions are largely for community use, and therefore confidential.
+We have included 2 graphs of the results of what the students were interested in as careers and as well as who they reported as their role models.
+The responses to the other questions are largely for community use.